rabfulton/ChatGTK/README.md

     - Diff edits use the system `patch` utility; ensure it is installed.
     - The target selection is per‑chat and restored when reopening the chat.
     - Messages that apply edits include an undo button in the header to revert the last tool edit.

+- **Wolfram Alpha tool (`wolfram_alpha`)**
+  - Disabled by default; enable via **Enable Wolfram Alpha Tool** in the **Tools** dialog (top bar → *Tools*) or **Settings → Tool Options**.
+  - Requires a Wolfram Alpha App ID (Settings → API Keys → Wolfram Alpha App ID).
+  - Best for math, unit conversion, factual queries, and scientific data where Wolfram Alpha has structured knowledge.
+  - The assistant can call the tool automatically and will summarize the most useful parts of the result.

 - **Web search (provider-native tools)**
   - Disabled by default; enable via **Enable Web Search** in the **Tools** dialog (top bar → *Tools*) or **Settings → Tool Options**.